Sitting room with deep comfortable armchairs, flat screen TV, maps and guidebooks, double French windows opening onto the garden.

 All electricity and heating (electric storage and convector) and constant hot water are included in the rent.
 Electricity is from 100 per cent renewable sources.

-Broadband is available just outside the front door!
+Broadband is available just outside the front door - and usually just inside!
 Mobile reception is generally OK.

 Outside there is masses of space for sitting outside and enjoying the sunshine and birdsong - garden furniture provided - or for sitting in the shade of the wonderful old oak tree outside the cottage.
 Although the cottage is attached to the main house, it is otherwise completely independent from it and is very private and not overlooked (or walked in front of!).